siddharthdash1998/DMDDSpring24_Group11/README.md

 Metro Line Management System
 Project Topic: Implementing a database system for a metro system in a city of 1 million people, akin to the T in Boston, Massachusetts.

+Developed a comprehensive database system for Boston's T (Public Transportation System) to address issues related to time delays, schedule mismanagement, and lack of commuter feedback.
+This project showcases skills in database design, SQL/PL-SQL programming, procedure and trigger development, and addressing real-world challenges in the transportation domain.

+• Designed an efficient database schema to handle various aspects of the metro system, including train schedules, schedule change requests, real-time updates, commuter feedback, and fare calculation.

+• Implemented database views and reports to provide insights into train availability, next arrivals, busiest stations, frequent commuters, schedule changes, ticket sales, and feedback ratings.

+• Created database packages for table creation, commuter onboarding, ticketing system, and feedback management.

+• Developed stored procedures for table creation, commuter registration/update/deletion, ticket entry, feedback submission, schedule change request handling, and journey status updates.

+• Implemented triggers for ticket creation and journey end updates, ensuring data integrity and automation.

+• Developed a fare calculation function to provide a fair and distance-based pricing system, addressing the issue of fare evasion and potential revenue loss.

+• Utilized SQL, PL/SQL, and database design principles to create a robust and scalable solution for managing Boston's T metro system efficiently.

+• Addressed key challenges such as real-time schedule updates, commuter feedback integration, and fare calculation optimization.

+• Contributed to improving the reliability, transparency, and commuter experience of Boston's public transportation system.

 DEMO Sequence: Please start from file with prefix 01 till 06.
 For files with prefix 07 and 08, kindly create a connection to the database with the mentioned users and their credentials in file 05 to test the views that have been granted to the users.

 Entity Relationship Diagram (ERD):